All Episodes

 He couldn't practice journalism, quote unquote, like he wanted to.

-He said over the weekend, this was one of the big uh stories over the weekend, the U.S. negotiating team, led by John Kerry, are mainly there to speak on Iran's behalf with other members of the five plus one countries and convince them of a deal.
+He said over the weekend, this was one of the big stories over the weekend, the U.S. negotiating team, led by John Kerry, are mainly there to speak on Iran's behalf with other members of the five plus one countries and convince them of a deal.

-The U.S. team is working with the Iranians to convince France and other five plus one countries to go along with the deal.
+Translation, the U.S. team is working with the Iranians to convince France and other five plus one countries to go along with the deal.

 The United States team is not negotiating with the five plus one countries and representing them.